People

 Nikhil is a doctoral student in biomedical engineering at USC.
 He has worked on the segmentation of CT scans and on the automatic labeling of CMBs from susceptibility weighted imaging in mTBI patients.
 He completed his undergraduate majoring in computer science and engineering at VIT University in India, and an MS in computer science at USC.

 Haoqing (Terese) is a Ph.D. student in biomedical engineering at USC, interested in interpretable deep learning for neuroimaging.
 Her research focuses on identifying patterns of accelerated aging in individuals with mild traumatic brain injury.
-She obtained her bachelor’s degree in computational science from Northeastern University.
+She obtained her bachelor’s degree in computational science from Northeastern University, and master’s in computer science from Columbia University.

 Risha Surana